docdevel2/writing/music-api/music-database-api.md

 api_url = api_root+entity+mbid+jfmt
 ```

-In this example (Figure 2), the `urllib.request.Request(api_url)` method is used to request a resource.
-Since only argument is `api_url`, the request method defaults to `GET`.
+In Figure 2, the `urllib.request.Request(api_url)` method is used to request a resource.
+Since the only argument is `api_url`, the request method defaults to the `GET` method.
 A POST request is sent to the server in a similar way, specifying `POST` and/or passing a `data` argument.
+However, the `POST` method must be explicitly specified.

 ![Figure 2.
 Python script](/home/docdevel/Documents/Writing-Tech/Articles/Music-API/images/fig2-python-script.png)
 Figure 2.
 Python script

-In Figure 3, we see the response values displayed in the IDLE Shell. window.
-While there is a lot of information returned in the response, we have selected to display the `type`, `host, and method,` to confirm that the request was sent to the MusicBrainz server, that it sent via secure HTTPS, and the `GET` method was used.
+In Figure 3, we see the response values displayed in the IDLE Shell window.
+While there is a lot of information returned in the response, we have selected to display the `type`, `host`, and `method`, to confirm that the request was sent to the MusicBrainz server, that it sent via secure HTTPS, and the `GET` method was used.

 Note that the JSON data is deserialized by the json.loads() method, converted to Python dictionary form, and displayed.
 Finally, the code value '200' indicates that the request was successfully executed.

 ![Figure 3.
 Client-server model](/home/docdevel/Documents/Writing-Tech/Articles/Music-API/images/fig3-http-music-api-response.png)
 Figure 3.
 Server response: JSON data text output

-If you prefer viewing the data in a browser, one option is to use the `open_new_tab()` method from the Python built-in module `webbrowser`.
+If you prefer viewing the data in a browser, one option you can use is the `open_new_tab()` method from the Python built-in module `webbrowser`.
 The web browser output is shown in Figure 4.

 ![Figure 4.
 Client-server model](/home/docdevel/Documents/Writing-Tech/Articles/Music-API/images/fig4-json-api-to-browser-2.png)
 Figure 4.
 Server response: JSON data to browser

-**Security**
+## Security

-Web APIs typically require some sort of authentication to verify that the user submitting a request is authorized to do so.
+Web APIs typically require some sort of authentication to verify that the client submitting a request is authorized to do so.
 Some of the common authentication protocols include HTTP Digest Access Authentication, JSON Web Token (JWT), and OAuth 2.
 HTTP Digest Access Authentication uses 256 or 512 hash encrypted username and password to authorize access.
 JWT and OAuth 2 use tokens, generated by a third party authorization server, that you authorize in advance to give you access to one or more applications.
-The token approach effectively gives you a single sign-on source so you don't have to repeatedly re-enter your username and password.
+The token approach effectively gives you a single sign-on source so you don't have to give your username and password to the web service since the trusted third party has already authenticated your identity.

+### MusicBrainz security
 MusicBrainz POST requests require authentication for security reasons since data can be altered.
 In order to submit a POST request, a client application must register using either a username/password or OAuth 2 token.
 An authorization request must be submitted prior to submitting a POST request.
-For more information on MusicBrainz authentication, see "Development / OAuth2 - MusicBrainz"[5].
+For more information on MusicBrainz authentication, see "Development / OAuth2 - MusicBrainz" [5].
 No authentication is required for most GET requests as we demonstrated in the example.

 ## Summary